PavelCz/rl-adversarial-attack/README.md

 ## Acknowledgements

-- Pyroch Implementation of NFSP is based on [pytorch-nfsp](https://github.com/younggyoseo/pytorch-nfsp)
+- Pytorch implementation of NFSP is based on [pytorch-nfsp](https://github.com/younggyoseo/pytorch-nfsp)